pocomane/brewed-in-the-apocalypse/bita.md

 player.

 ```
-Bob - ok in this ambientation there is a move triggered "When you try to
+Bob - ok in this setting there is a move triggered "When you try to
 cast a fireball...", so I try to cast one to hurt the troll, moving the hand in
 the air...